HOW TO RELAX & SLEEP

 by Irene Baron

-Irene Baron has been very concerned about the number of veteran suicides.
-The curing of single hemispheric sleep, instinctively learned during combat to save your life, causes sleep deprivation.
+Single hemispheric sleep, instinctively learned during high stress situations, such as combat to save your life, causes sleep deprivation.
 The goal of this relaxation procedure is to create a safe condition that allows both hemispheres of the brain to sleep.
 That should alleviate side effects of single hemispheric sleep.

 This text is to be read aloud to a person trying to relax and sleep and to get rid of their sleep deprivation.

 What you read here is the text of the YouTube audio narrated by Mitch Bensel.
 Mr. Bensel has a calming voice which should sooth your mind and body.
 The YouTube link to the audio will be posted here very soon.

 Before you begin this relaxation method, lay down in bed and be ready to go to sleep.
 This relaxation method is a way to relax your body so that you may rest in a deep sleep with, hopefully, both brain hemispheres at rest.
 If you are not asleep at the end of the narrative, repeat the audio session.

 Once this process is learned, in the future you may just think the word “relax,” and your body will do so.

 Take a few moments to become comfortable.
 Your arms are loose at your sides with hands relaxed.
 Legs may be slightly open.
 Let your bare feet gently fall to the side.

 Once you are comfortable, close your eyes.
 Expect to sleep 7-8 hours and awaken refreshed.